 The Public Record Office of Northern Ireland (PRONI) has microfilmed nearly all registers of Ireland's Presbyterian congregations.
 According to the Presbyterian Historical Society (see below), PRONI's 'coverage is so extensive that there are relatively few congregations whose records have not been deposited in some form in PRONI.
 So, clearly, PRONI should be your first stop.

-The Presbyterian Historical Society (PHSI) has copies of all of the microfilms of Presbyterian registers held by PRONI and these can be viewed at the Societys office in 26 College Green, Belfast BT7 1LN, Northern Ireland.
+The Presbyterian Historical Society (PHSI) has copies of all of the microfilms of Presbyterian registers held by PRONI and these can be viewed at the Societys Library and Archive in Assembly Buildings, Fisherwick Place, Belfast ,BT1 6DW, Northern Ireland.
 While the Society can provide genealogical advice and guidance, it does not have a full research service.

 In addition to the PRONI microfilms, a small number of Presbyterian records are only available at the PHSI office.
 A list of these registers and a guide to the Society's collection can be found at their website www.presbyterianhistoryireland.com.
 These include some baptism and marriage registers and some very early Session Minute Books.